 What you need to know

 Transportation accounts for almost 40% of Vancouver’s carbon pollution, which is why it’s critical we prioritize walking, biking, and public transit.
-Transport pricing is one of the best tools cities have for shifting people to sustainable modes of travel and reducing carbon pollution.

 Why we're doing this